Why low-cost, no-frills portfolios are beating the geniuses at Harvard and Yale

 The problem is, they're not telling the truth.
 The vast bulk of actively managed mutual funds lag behind their market benchmark over any extended period, according to Standard & Poor's.

 Even Harvard and Yale, which have expert teams of academics and Wall Street managers overseeing their multibillion-dollar endowments, have been unable to do much better over time than a simple blend of index funds.
-In fact, an utterly standard index fund blend of 60% stocks and 40% bonds would have outpaced the returns most Ivy League endowments have achieved over the past decade (see chart), according to a recent report by Markov Processes International, an investment research firm.
+In fact, an utterly standard index fund blend of 60% stocks and 40% bonds would have outpaced the returns most Ivy League endowments have achieved over the past decade, according to a recent report by Markov Processes International, an investment research firm.

 This result is no aberration.
 Back in 2008, Warren Buffett entered into a $1-million (U.S.) wager.
 He bet that a simple S&P 500 index fund would beat a hand-picked collection of top hedge funds over the next decade.
 He was proven decisively right when the index fund returned an average annual 7.1% against the 2.2% the all-star collection of hedge funds achieved.